 Glomerular Disease

-Diseases that injure GLOMERULI (plural for glomerulus) are called GLOMERULAR DISEASES.
+Diseases that injure glomeruli (plural for glomerulus) are called glomerular diseases.
 Laboratory analysis of the urine from people who have glomerular disease often shows protein in the urine (proteinuria) and blood in the urine (hematuria).